DSTOLF/spora_googledrive_cleaner/README.md

 # README #

-This is a simple Python script to remove the last file revision created by Spora Ransomware and rename the file back to what it was before being encrypted.
+This is a simple Python script to remove the last revision of every file encrypted by Spora Ransomware and rename them to what they were before infection.

-This script will revert all files on your Google Drive back on revision if they were altered after a certain date.
+This script will revert all files on your Google Drive back one revision if they were altered after a certain date.
 Use at your own risk.

 ## Setup